Goodnight Burbank

 Goodnight Burbank debuted on the web as a "webisodic" series in March 2006.
-In April 2011, it was reborn with a new cast, new look and new feel as a "webcom".
+In April 2011, it was rebooted with a new cast, new look and new feel as a "webcom".

 Synopsis

 The series is about a fictional Burbank, CA 10:00PM newscast and its crew.

 Cast

 The original cast included members of the Upright Citizen's Brigade, The Second City, and Improv Olympic.
 The new half-hour version is still written by creator/producer Hayden Black and stars Laura Silverman, Dominic Monaghan, Miracle Laurie, Camden Toy and Black.
 It has featured, amongst others, John Barrowman, Adrienne Wilkinson, Jim Rash, Juliet Landau, and Parvesh Cheena.